carlotarp/scRNA_pipeline_vm/README.md

 ├── Plot functions (sourced by pipeline scripts)
 │   ├── QC_plots.R          → used by 1a, 1b
 │   ├── DECONTX_plots.R     → used by 1c
-│   ├── CL_plots.R          → used by 2a–2c, 3g, 3i, 3j
+│   ├── CL_plots.R          → used by 2a–2c, 3g–3j (plot_dimplot, plot_featureplot, plot_composition, ...)
-│   ├── CA_plots.R          → used by 3a–3h
+│   ├── CA_plots.R          → used by 3a–3h (plot_marker_dotplot)
 │   ├── TCA_plots.R         → used by 3i, 3j, 4a (transition heatmaps, score boxplots, composition facets)
-│   └── Clinical_plots.R    → used by 4a (clinical covariate association barplots, celltype proportions)
+│   └── Clinical_plots.R    → used by 4a (generate_heatmap, clinical covariate association barplots,
-│
+│                            celltype proportion boxplots with significance brackets) │
 ├── Gene signatures
 │   └── scsubtype_signatures.R   Basal_SC / Her2E_SC / LumA_SC / LumB_SC gene lists (Wu et al. 2021)